crispsps/Library-Management-System/README.md

 # Library-Management-System
 A comprehensive Library Management System using Python that allows librarians to manage books, patrons, and transactions efficiently.
 The system should provide functionalities such as adding and removing books, checking in/out books, managing patrons, and generating reports.

-Implemented using csv file system and tkinter GUI.

 Structure:

 Book Class
 Represents each book with attributes like title, author, ISBN, quantity, etc.
 Adds books with add_book(book) method.